chinamike65/hugo-tuolesi/content/book4/book4en.md

 point gold and stones,

-and gather blessings in the boundless sea of ​​goodness.
+and gather merit in the boundless sea of ​​goodness.

 All the masters of the Buddha see and know,